-Contact information for Student Conduct Officer: Jen Haft, Jennifer.Haft@nsc.edu, 702-992-2354, Roger's Student Center Building, 1125 Nevada State Drive, Henderson, NV 89002.
+Contact information for Student Conduct Officer: Edith Fernandez, edith.fernandez@nsc.edu, 702-992-2358, Rogers Student Center Building, 1300 Nevada State Drive, Henderson, NV 89002.

 Grade Appeal Policy and Procedure

 Grade Appeal Process

 The procedures below are applicable only to examine a student's claim of an unfair academic evaluation made by the instructor.
 The academic evaluation, resulting in grade assignment, will be subject to appeal if the instructor's evaluation is based on any factors other than the student's performance in the course and/or adherence to course requirements.